Marching To Zion

 Over time, we become natives, we settle down, adapt, start to accommodate ourselves to the local customs.
 And before you know it, we don’t look like citizens of God’s kingdom at all.
 We look just like the world.
 Our values, and attitudes, and lifestyles become just like those around us.
 That’s why we must remember that we are not home yet.
 Our life here is the spiritual equivalent of being on the road and living out of suitcases.
 You know how it is when you go on vacation.
 No matter how beautiful the scenery, no matter how luxurious the accommodations, no matter how wonderful the weather, sooner or later you’re tired of it.
 You just want to go home.
 And for the Christian, home is heaven.

-We are aliens and strangers in this world, full of troubles and pain.
+We are aliens and strangers in this world that is filled with trouble and pain.
 Someone loses a job.
 Cancer invades our family.
 We find ourselves anxious about how we’re going to pay the bills.
 We worry over the smallest things.
 We find ourselves lonely and depressed, hurting like we never thought possible.
 Conflict arises.
-People fight, argue, backbite, gossip, and sometimes do all of this while smiling.
+People fight, argue, backbite, gossip, and wound other people.
 Suddenly life doesn’t make sense and people don’t seem nice anymore.
 You want peace, but the more you search for peace what you find, like the writer of our psalm, is that they are for war.

 It’s only when we have hit the bottom that we are ready to say no to the lies.
 At rock bottom we are finally motivated to clean house and get started.
 This first step prods us into beginning the walk of faith, it reminds of what the world is really like.
 This is how we start to follow Jesus.
 It can also be how we start to follow Jesus again if we’ve wandered off the path.

-It is when we realize that we’ve been lied to and we become thoroughly fed up with the way of the world that we are ready to set out on a different path.
+After we realize that we’ve been lied to then we become thoroughly fed up with the way of the world and we begin to seek out a different path.
 That’s why I am drawn to this song, it’s the prayer of someone who is sick of the lies and wants the truth instead.
 This is the decision to take a different path, a better road.
 Sometimes the first step toward God is a step away from the lies of the world.
 When we turn toward God, then we can see the lies for what they really are.

 The biblical word for making this step is called repentance.
 It means turning around and changing your mind.
 Repentance is the first step to following Jesus.
 We must understand that repentance is not an emotion.
 It is not feeling sorry for your sins.
 It is a decision.
 It is deciding that you have been wrong believing that you could manage your own life and be your own god.